mongodb/mongo-ruby-driver/docs/REPLICA_SETS.md

 ### Read slaves

-If you want to read from a seconday node, you can pass :read_secondary => true.
+If you want to read from a seconday node, you can pass :read_secondary => true to Connection#multi.

     @connection = Connection.multi([['n1.mydb.net', 27017], ['n2.mydb.net', 27017], ['n3.mydb.net', 27017]],
                   :read_secondary => true)